The principle of least action in the space of K\"ahler potentials: Introduction

 is a constant multiple of the total geodesic curvature of the line segment $[0,1]\ni t\mapsto tu\in \cH$, measured in Darvas's $L^1$ Finsler metric.
 Monge--Amp\`ere energy also arises from the geometry of $\cH$.
 It is a convex function on $\cH$, for example in the sense that its restrictions to geodesics of $\na$ are convex; but its negative is also convex and, up to scaling and adding a constant, it is the only continuous function that has this property.

 We hope that a geometrical approach to functions on $\cH$ and on related spaces, in the spirit of this paper, will be of use in analytical problems on K\"ahler manifolds.

 Contents.
 Section 2 is about basic properties of holonomy invariant convex Lagrangians $T\cH\to\bR$.
 Section 3 is about a subclass of Lagrangians that have an extra continuity property, which makes it possible to extend them to a larger vector bundle.
-Most of the results in these sections are direct consequences of results in \cite{L4}.
+Many of the results in these sections are direct consequences of results in \cite{L4}.
 Section 4 reviews the notion of weak and $\var$--geodesics, and $\var$--Jacobi fields.
 Section 5 introduces the action and formulates Theorems 1.1 and 1.2 in precise forms.
-It also gives a road map to their proofs, which occupy the rest of the paper, sections 6--9.
+It also gives a road map to their proofs, which occupy sections 6--9.
+Section 10 provides a discretized formula for action, which suggests how to generalize to less regular paths, and section 11 addresses the problem of uniqueness of paths that minimize action.

 In this paper we freely use basic notions of infinite dimensional analysis and geometry.
 There are many sources the reader can consult on these matters, one of them \cite{L1}, written with an eye on the space $\cH$ of K\"ahler potentials.